Gateway API Adoption Guide

 verbs: ["get", "list", "watch", "create", "update", "patch", "delete"]

-Gateway is a namespace-scoped resource.
-The platform team manages listener configuration, TLS certificates, and load balancer settings.
+Gateway is a namespace-scoped resource where the platform team manages listener configuration, TLS certificates, and load balancer settings.

 apiVersion: rbac.authorization.k8s.io/v1